AuCson/aucson.github.io/index.md

 I am currently working with Prof. Xiangyang Xue on post-hoc explanation of NLP models.

+I will start my Ph.D. study at the **University of Southern California**, advised by [Prof. Xiang ren](http://www-bcf.usc.edu/~xiangren/) this summer.

 ## Education

 <b>Fudan University,</b> 2015.9 - present